aws-samples/aws-transit-gateway-overlapping-cidrs/README.md

 # Implementation Details
-EC2 instance will be running two scripts, health_monitor.sh and tgw_monitor.sh.
+EC2 instance will be running two scripts, health_monitor.sh and tgw_monitor.sh

-health_monitor.sh - Two instances independently monitor each other and takeover in case of failure.
+`health_monitor.sh` - Two instances independently monitor each other and takeover in case of failure.
 Instance will send ICMP pings and if there's a failure for 3 consecutive times, it will take over and make the routing change.
 Once routing change is made, it will try to recover the failed instance by restarting it.
 There's no preempt here.

-tgw_monitor.sh - This script is monitoring tgw route table and looking for tags added to TGW route table. `Key` would be your attachment `VPC/VPN/DX` IP CIDR and Value would be the `NAT IP` you would like to NAT to.
+`tgw_monitor.sh` - This script is monitoring tgw route table and looking for tags added to TGW route table. `Key` would be your attachment `VPC/VPN/DX` IP CIDR and Value would be the `NAT IP` you would like to NAT to.
 It will add configuration to do SNAT and DNAT automatically by picking up tags from the associated route table.
 It will also delete any configuration if tags are removed.
 The script runs every 60 seconds and checks for newly added tags.
 This script runs on all four instances, and at any given time, all the instances are in sync.

 We'll use Linux Traffic control to do SNAT and DNAT.
 This will be stateless NAT configuration on these boxes.
 Traffic Control nat action allows us to perform NAT without the overhead of conntrack, thus giving us option to NAT large numbers of flow and addresses.